Hazel Creek (Great Smoky Mountains): Hazel Creek today

 The Hazel Creek area remains one of the most remote regions of the Great Smoky Mountains National Park, due largely to the fact that the North Shore Road was never completed.
 The Fontana Village Marina provides ferry access (via pontoon boat) to both Eagle Creek and Hazel Creek.
 As of 2009, the ferry ride to Hazel Creek costs $50 per person and takes about 20 minutes.

 Hazel Creek can also be accessed via a 10 mi hike from Fontana Dam or a 16 mi hike from Cades Cove.
-Five back country campsites are located along Hazel Creek between the creek's confluence with Shehan Branch and its confluence with Walker's Creek.
+Five backcountry campsites are located along Hazel Creek between the creek's confluence with Shehan Branch and its confluence with Walker's Creek.
 Backcountry Campsite 86 is located at what was once Proctor.
-Campsite 84 was once the town of Medlin, and before that a small Cherokee settlement.
+Campsite 84 was once the town of Medlin and, before that, a small Cherokee settlement.
 Campsite 83 was once the Bone Valley settlement.